 - They have pieces of paper everywhere.
 You find spelling lists, incomplete writing assignments, book notes, tests, and papers everywhere.
 This a definite sign that they need some help organizing.
 Two pockets in each of my boys’ planners helped to tame the paper clutter.
 I use the pockets for the papers I want to keep, such as tests, final writing assignments and anything else that will represent work completed.
 I also put incomplete assignments in the back of the planner so they always know where they are.

 - You don’t feel like they ever get anything accomplished.
 If you are like me, sometimes at the end of the day you might ask, “What have you been doing all day?”
 However, when I look at their planner and their work for the day either listed or checked off, it usually gives us both a great sense of accomplishment.
 The flip side, but just as important, is the fact that it can show some real inconsistencies.
 You can use the boxes for the assignments to log the amount of time spent and quickly and easily see where adjustments need to be made.
 This has really helped us see all that is being accomplished and identify reasons it isn’t.

 How many signs did you find yourself saying yes to?

 If you are finding yourself frustrated and wanting to help your homeschool student get on track and stay on track, consider a customized homeschool planner just for them.
 See how empowering them can foster and improve independence and steer them on the right track to becoming more responsible.
-After all, I recieved some advice once that I will never forget.
+After all, I received some advice once that I will never forget:

 “Remember you aren’t just raising children, you are raising future adults.”